Karen Dunbar

 Karen Dunbar (born 1 April 1971) is a Scottish comedian, actress and writer.
-She first appeared on television on the BBC Scotland sketch comedy series Chewin' the Fat (1999–2002), and was subsequently given her own show by the channel titled The Karen Dunbar Show (2003–2006).
+She first appeared on television on the BBC Scotland sketch comedy series Chewin' the Fat (1999–2005) and was subsequently given her own show by the channel, The Karen Dunbar Show (2003–2006).
+She voiced Finlay in the 2024 video game Still Wakes the Deep, for which she won the British Academy Games Award for Performer in a Supporting Role.

 Early life

 Dunbar was born in Glasgow and moved to Ayr at an early age.
 She attended Ayr Academy.

 Career

 Chewin' the Fat

 Dunbar began her career as a DJ and karaoke host before she attended The Comedy Unit's open auditions in 1997 where she was cast in the BBC Scotland comedy sketch show Chewin' the Fat.
-It has been rumoured that Dunbar was offered the role of Isa for the spin-off Still Game focusing on the characters Jack Jarvis and Victor McDade, but she declined in order to star in her own show.
-No such rumour has ever been confirmed nor denied by Dunbar or any of her former co-stars.
+Karen spoke about how she gave up a lucrative income to work fulltime on the show, but after Series 1 aired she struggled financially.